ubclaunchpad/PromoPal-backend/CONTRIBUTING.md

 # 🔀 Pull requests
 ## 🌿 Branch naming

-Branches should be named to refer to the component of Foodies the changes pertain to, as well as a related ticket.
+Branches should be named to refer to the component of PromoPal the changes pertain to, as well as a related ticket.
 The component should correspond to the Labels that the issue is associated with:

 <!--  `TODO: Component/Example-Branch` -->